Reviewing Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG)

 |N/A

-Harte Hanks currently has a consensus price target of $17.00, indicating a potential upside of 109.88%.
+Harte Hanks presently has a consensus price target of $17.00, indicating a potential upside of 111.18%.

 |Harte Hanks